infinum/swift-style-guide/README.md

 let success = reticulateSplines(splines)
 ```

-* Long function invocations should also break on each argument if there is more than 3 arguments.
-Put the closing parenthesis on the last line of the invocation
+* Break long function invocations on each argument if it makes common sense and/or if it breaks the maximum character per line rule.
+Put the closing parenthesis on the last line of the invocation.

 ### Preferred: